 Also known as team augmentation, dedicated software development teams help startups and mature businesses reach specific business goals.
 Just look at these software development outsourcing stats:

-We’ve compiled everything you need to know about dedicated software development teams and staff augmentation into an extensive guide you’ll definitely want to read before hiring a dedicated team for your project.
+We’ve compiled everything you need to know about dedicated software development teams and staff augmentation, as well as the list of best countries for software development, into an extensive guide you’ll definitely want to read before hiring a dedicated team for your project.

 A dedicated team is one of the three most popular models of collaboration between a client and a software development service provider.
 The other two are the time & material (T&M) and the fixed price (FP) models.
 We’ll talk about them later.